Armenia–Mexico relations: Bilateral agreements

-Both nations have signed a few bilateral agreements such as a Memorandum of Understanding for the Establishment of Political Consultations on Issues of Mutual Interest (1993); Agreement for the Establishment of Visa Free Regime with respect to Diplomatic and Service Passports Holders (2002) and an Agreement on Cooperation in the fields of Culture and Education (2002).
+Both nations have signed a few bilateral agreements such as a Memorandum of Understanding for the Establishment of Political Consultations on Issues of Mutual Interest (1993); Agreement for the Establishment of Visa Free Regime with respect to Diplomatic and Service Passports Holders (2002); Agreement on Cooperation in the fields of Culture and Education (2002); Memorandum of Understanding between the Embassy of Armenia and the Autonomous University of Sinaloa (2023); and an Agreement for Cooperation between both nations Diplomatic Academies (2023).

 Trade

-In 2018, two-way trade between both nations amounted to US$1.7 million.
-Armenia's main exports to Mexico include: cable boxes, electrical circuits and parts and accessories for x-ray machines.
-Mexico's main exports to Armenia include: three wheel motorcycles, beer, tequila, dried fruit and coffee.
+In 2023, two-way trade between both nations amounted to US$4.6 million.
+Armenia's main exports to Mexico include: ferroalloys, articles of jewelry, clothing, machinery and mechanical appliances, and power transformers.
+Mexico's main exports to Armenia include: coffee, alcohol, pharmaceutical goods, electronic gadgets and devices, and medical instruments.